Nearby Suvekchya Polytechnic College, Nagarjun - 05, Kathmandu

 • Airport pick-up and drop-off services in a private vehicle.

-• What is included in Serang Gompa
+• What is excluded in Serang Gompa

 • International airfare to and from Nepal.